 “Shut up,” Syl’s hand had not left her face, “I’m already getting indigestion and I haven’t even had dinner yet.”

-“Guys,” Peter did not look up from his work on the monitoring equipment, “That’s enough.
+“Guys,” William did not look up from his work on the monitoring equipment, “That’s enough.
 Leave the kid alone.
 He doesn’t know what he’s doing.”

 “But what if he does?”
 John mouthed to Syl.

 “Ew,” Syl winced, “Wish I’d taken a photo.”